mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

 3. Select _Add Cloud_.
 This will open the HDM Cloud Wizard (figure 22).
-4. Select the Cloud type and enter your vCD credentials and the Cloud DNS.
+4. Select the Cloud type and enter your VMware Cloud Director credentials and the Cloud DNS.

 _Figure 22: HDM Cloud Wizard_